Ryan's Thoughts"You've made it here, so you'll already be well aware of online sports betting's massive popularity.

-One obvious similarity between all our recommended bookmakers is their UK Gambling License,
+One obvious similarity between all the operators listed here is their UK Gambling License,

 but that is where it ends.
-Each has definite strengths and weaknesses and there is no such thing as a "one size fits all" UK bookmaker.
+Each has definite strengths and weaknesses and there is no such thing as a "one size fits all" UK bookmaker online.
 Even seasoned punters are likely to move around between a few different bookmakers.

-Good to know: We believe the bookmakers we recomemnd offer the best service, security and honesty.
+Good to know: We believe the bookmakers we recommend offer the best service, security and honesty.
 We back our recommendations through our unique £1,000 deposit guarantee under the King'z Seal.

 Whether it's sign-up offers you're seeking or regular bonuses, we've got you covered.

-Free bets are probably the most obvious way bookmakers will try to tempt people into betting.
+Free bets are probably the most obvious way sports betting operators will try to tempt people into betting.
 Of course, their sneaky plan is that you lose with the bet you place for free and then continue to bet with their account.
-The bookmakers are clever like that.
+They are clever like that.
 But by shopping around for the best free bets - we can help with this - you can get a step ahead.

-Bookmakers love to come up with new promotions to tempt people to sign up for accounts, but plenty of them make a special effort to look after their regular customers too.
-Lots of the biggest bookmakers around have their own loyalty programs where you can earn rewards by using your account more.
-A specific example of this is the Sky Bet Club from, yes you guessed it, Sky Bet.
-Simply place £25 worth of qualifying bets over the week and you'll get a £5 free bet.
-It really is that easy.
+Bookies love to come up with new promotions to tempt people to sign up for accounts, but plenty of them make a special effort to look after their regular customers too.
+Lots of the biggest bookies around have their own loyalty programs where you can earn rewards by using your account more.

 How we choose the best online UK bookmakers

-With so many UK bookmakers out there, it can be tricky to know where to start.
-We look at four key factors to help you decide which is the right bookmaker for you.
+With so many betting options out there, it can be tricky to know where to start.
+We look at four key factors to help you decide which is the best online bookmaker for you.

-1. Odds value The prices on offer across bookmakers can vary by a surprising amount.
-While some bookmakers are known for being tight with their odds, others are more generous.
+1. Odds value The prices on offer across competing betting sites can vary by a surprising amount.
+While some websites are known for being tight with their odds, others are more generous.
 Some also offer better value on certain sports.

 2. Sports and markets available While all of the main UK bookmakers are predictably strong on football, if you want to bet on other sports you might find the options lacking.
-There's no point having an account with a bookmaker if they don't offer the bets you want.
+There's no point having an account with a betting site if they don't offer the bets you want.

 3. Reliability One of the most underrated factors in what makes a good online bookmaker is reliability.
-All bookmakers struggle at the busiest times of year - for example on Grand National day - but can you be assured you'll be able to access your account and winnings?
+All betting sites struggle at the busiest times of year - for example on Grand National day - but can you be assured you'll be able to access your account and winnings?

-4. Customer support and satisfaction A lot can be forgiven about a bookmaker if they have top quality customer support and if the vast majority of their users are still happy.
-If a bookmaker is often facing regular complaints from their users, this is usually a big red flag.
+4. Customer support and satisfaction A lot can be forgiven about a betting operation if they have top quality customer support and if the vast majority of their users are still happy.
+If they often facing regular complaints from their users, this is usually a big red flag.

 UK online bookmakers